devrnt/react-use-intercom/README.md

 ## Troubleshoot
-* I'm seeing "Please wrap your component with IntercomProvider.` in the console.
+* I'm seeing "Please wrap your component with IntercomProvider." in the console.
 > Make sure `IntercomProvider` is initialized before calling `useIntercom()`.
 You only need to initialize `IntercomProvider` once.
 It is advised to initialize `IntercomProvider` as high as possible in your application tree.

 > Make sure you aren't calling `useIntercom()` in the same component where you initialized `IntercomProvider`.